 IT CAN BE CHALLENGING to support clients' shifting requirements at the best of times, but recent months have raised the bar further.
-Changing work patterns and business processes have placed huge pressure on IT infrastructures and have driven additional demand for rapid deployment, scalability and reliability.
+Changing work patterns and business processes have placed huge pressure on IT infrastructures and have driven additional demand for rapid deployment, scalability and properly designed from the ground up can it effectively meet current and future business needs.